 Blisters on feet and toes are a common problem and cause of foot pain.
 A foot blister is a small, fluid filled bubble-like pocket that develops on the upper layers of skin.

-Most commonly caused by friction, they can also occur due to things such as infection, burns and chemical exposure.
+In most cases, foot blisters are caused by friction, but they can also occur due to things such as infection, burns and chemical exposure.
 They usually contain clear fluid known as plasma, but can sometime contain blood or pus.

-Here, we will look at how they develop, the different types of blisters, common causes and the best treatment options for blisters on toes and feet.
+Here, we will look at how blisters on feet develop, the different types of blisters and common causes of each and then we'll look at the best treatment options and prevention strategies for blisters on toes and feet.

 Blisters on feet develop when the skin on part of the foot is damaged, most commonly from friction.
 In an attempt to protect itself from further damage, fluid collects under the injured skin to provide cushioning and allow healing.
 This fluid forms a small pocket, known as a blister.